devPadre/marbles/README.md

 **Chaincode** - Chaincode is Hyperledger Fabric speak for smart contracts.
 It defines the assets and all rules about assets.

 **Assets** - An asset is an entity that exists in the ledger.
 It’s a key value pair.
-In the context of marbles this is a marble, or a marble owner.
+In the context of Talent-Exchange this is a talent marker, or a talent marker owner.

-Let’s look at the operations involved when creating a new marble.
+Let’s look at the operations involved when creating a new talent marker.

-1. The first thing that happens in marbles is registering our admin `user` with our network's `CA`.
-If successful, the `CA` will send Marbles enrollment certificates that the SDK will store for us in our local file system.
+1. The first thing that happens in Talent-Exchange is registering our admin `user` with our network's `CA`.
+If successful, the `CA` will send Talent-Exchange enrollment certificates that the SDK will store for us in our local file system.
-1. When the admin creates a new marble from the user interface the SDK will create an invocation transaction.
+1. When the admin creates a new talent marker from the user interface the SDK will create an invocation transaction.
-1. The create marble transaction gets built as a `proposal` to invoke the chaincode function `init_marble()`.
+1. The create talent marker transaction gets built as a `proposal` to invoke the chaincode function `init_talent marker()`.
-1. Marbles (via the SDK) will send this `proposal` to a `peer` for endorsement.
+1. Talent-Exchange (via the SDK) will send this `proposal` to a `peer` for endorsement.
-1. The `peer` will simulate the transaction by running the Go function `init_marble()` and record any changes it attempted to write to the `ledger`.
+1. The `peer` will simulate the transaction by running the Go function `init_talent marker()` and record any changes it attempted to write to the `ledger`.
-1. If the function returns successfully the `peer` will endorse the `proposal` and send it back to Marbles.
+1. If the function returns successfully the `peer` will endorse the `proposal` and send it back to Talent-Exchange.
 Errors will also be sent back, but the `proposal` will not be endorsed.
-1. Marbles (via the SDK), will then send the endorsed `proposal` to the `orderer`.
+1. Talent-Exchange (via the SDK), will then send the endorsed `proposal` to the `orderer`.
 1. The `orderer` will organize a sequence of `proposals` from the whole network.
 It will check the sequence of transactions is valid by looking for transactions that conflict with each other.
 Any transactions that cannot be added to the block because of conflicts will be marked as errors.
 The `orderer` will broadcast the new block to the peers of the network.
 1. Our `peer` will receive the new block and validate it by looking at various signatures and hashes.
 It is then finally committed to the `peer's` `ledger`.
-1. At this point the new marble exists in our ledger and should soon exist in all peer's ledgers.
+1. At this point the new talent marker exists in our ledger and should soon exist in all peer's ledgers.

 # SDK Deeper Dive